Media Articles, Reviews,

 Me Fall in Love."

-Reeves recorded this album four months
+Reeves recorded this

-before she and Palmer performed at the Montreux Jazz Festival
+album four months before she and Palmer performed at the Montreux Jazz Festival

 this summer.
-A CD release party is scheduled for Friday at Vin
+A CD release party is scheduled for Friday at Vin Rouge in Durham

-Rouge in Durham with Chell, Palmer and Eagle.
-The album is available
+with Chell, Palmer and Eagle.
+The album is available from the singer's Web site,

-"Talent deserving wider recognition" is a common expression,
+"Talent deserving wider recognition" is a common

-a cliché fraught with overtones of frustration, inexplicable
+expression, a cliché fraught with overtones of frustration, inexplicable

 neglect, injustice